 How To Minimize Unplanned Downtime With Preventative Maintenance

-For a manufacturing or industrial operation, every lost minute of production time is critical.
-Unscheduled downtime can end up costing significant time and money and businesses need to find ways to stop, or at least, minimise delays and disruptions.
+For most operations, every lost minute of production time is critical.
+Unscheduled downtime can end up costing significant time and money.
+Businesses need to find ways to stop, or at least, minimise delays and disruptions.

 Despite the obvious negatives arising from unplanned downtime, many operations see ongoing equipment testing and inspection as a burden.
 In reality however, it is a business imperative and very often, is a competitive advantage.